az-digital/arizona-bootstrap/site/docs/2.0/content/font.md

   your project.
 </div>

-## Centrally managed typekit webfont
+## Centrally managed Typekit webfont

-For ease of integration into web projects around campus, the Arizona Digital team manages a typekit webfont project that can be referenced by your site.
+For ease of integration into web projects around campus, the Arizona Digital team manages a Typekit webfont project that can be referenced by your site.

 #### Notes to consider when using the centrally mananged webfont project.
-Our license with typekit allows anyone with a netid to create their own webfont project in Creative Cloud Typekit and use it in all of their web projects.
-Of course there are advantages and Disadvantages to each approach.
+Our license with Typekit allows anyone with a netid to create their own webfont project in Creative Cloud Typekit and use it in all of their web projects.
+Of course there are advantages and disadvantages to each approach.

 #### Managing your own project